keptn-contrib/dynatrace-service/documentation/sli-configuration.md

     hostmemory:  "metricSelector=builtin:host.mem.usage:merge(0):avg&entitySelector=tag($LABEL.dthosttag),type(HOST)"
 ```

-Hope these examples help you see what is possible.
+Hopefully these examples help you see what is possible.
 If you want to explore more about Dynatrace Metrics, and the queries you need to create to extract them I suggest you explore the Dynatrace API Explorer (Swagger UI) as well as the [Metric API v2](https://www.dynatrace.com/support/help/extend-dynatrace/dynatrace-api/environment-api/metric-v2/) documentation.

 ### Advanced SLI Queries for Dynatrace

 Here are a couple of additional query options that have been added to the Dynatrace SLI Service over time to extend the capabilities of querying more relevant data:

 **Dynatrace SLO Definition**

-With Dynatrace Version 207 Dynatrace introduced native support for SLO monitoring.
+With Dynatrace Version 207, Dynatrace introduced native support for SLO monitoring.
 The *dynatrace-service* is able to query these SLO definitions by referencing them by SLO-ID.
 Here is such an SLO as seen in a dashboard:

 ![](./images/slo_tile_dynatrace.png)

 And here is the corresponding SLI query which is specified as `SLO;<SLOID>`:

 ```yaml
 indicators:
     rt_faster_500ms: SLO;524ca177-849b-3e8c-8175-42b93fbc33c5
 ```

-The *dynatrace-service* basically queries the SLO using the /api/v2/slo/<sloid> endpoint and will return evaluatedPercentage field!
+The *dynatrace-service* basically queries the SLO using the `/api/v2/slo/<sloid>` endpoint and will return evaluatedPercentage field!

 **Open Problems**
 One interesting metric is the number of open problems you may have in a particular environment or those that match a particular problem type.
-Dynatrace provides the Problem APIv2 which allows you to query problems by entitySelector as well as problemSelector.
-You can pass both fields as part of an SLI query prefixing it with PV2.
+Dynatrace provides the Problem APIv2 which allows you to query problems by `entitySelector` as well as `problemSelector`.
+You can pass both fields as part of an SLI query prefixing it with `PV2`.
 Here is an example on how such an SLI definition would look like:

 ```yaml
 indicators:
     problems: PV2;problemSelector=status(open)&entitySelector=managementZoneIds(7030365576649815430)
 ```

-The *dynatrace-service* will return the totalCount field of the /api/v2/problems endpoint passing your query string!
+The *dynatrace-service* will return the totalCount field of the `/api/v2/problems` endpoint passing your query string!

 **Define Metric Unit for Metrics Query**

 Most SLIs you define are queried using the Metrics API v2.
 The following is an example from above:

 ```yaml
 indicators:
  teststep_rt_Basic_Check: "metricSelector=calc:service.teststepresponsetime:merge(0):avg:names:filter(eq(Test Step,Basic Check));entitySelector=type(SERVICE)"
 ```

-When the *dynatrace-sli-provider* executes this query it simply returns the value of that metric.
+When the *dynatrace-service* executes this query it simply returns the value of that metric.
 What is not always known is the metric unit.
-Depending on the metric definition this could be nanoseconds, microseconds, milliseconds, seconds or even bytes, kilobytes, megabytes, ...
+Depending on the metric definition this could be nanoseconds, microseconds, milliseconds or seconds or even bytes, kilobytes or megabytes.

-For some of the metrics the *dynatrace-sli-provider* makes metric unit assumptions and for instance converts MicroSecond into MilliSeconds and Bytes into KiloBytes.
-However - these  assumptions only work for builtin metrics and are therefore not a valid approach unless we would start querying the Metric Definition everytime we query these metrics.
+For some of the metrics the *dynatrace-service* makes metric unit assumptions and for instance converts MicroSecond into MilliSeconds and Bytes into KiloBytes.
+However, these assumptions only work for builtin metrics and are therefore not a valid approach unless we would start querying the Metric Definition everytime we query these metrics.
 While this would work it is a lot of extra API calls we want to avoid.

 To let the *dynatrace-service* know about the expected *Metric Unit* you can prefix your query with `MV2;<MetricUnit>;<Regular Query>`.
 So - the above example can be changed to this to tell the service that this metric is returned in MicroSeconds:

 ```yaml